mfelczak/bepress/README.md

 - `importPath`: full filepath to import bepress files (e.g. /home/user/bepress_xml/journalName)

 ### Localization
 This plugin can handle localized fields for a number of elements.
+To import multilingual articles, journal article metadata must use the [multi-locale document-export format](sample-metadata-multiple-locales.xml).
 The following fields are currently supported:
 - title
 - abstract
 - keyword